 Spiral ICD

-Spiral-type inflow control devices (ICDs) were the first form of ICD technology and marked a significant milestone in the evolution of well completions.
+These ICDs were the first kind of inflow technology to hit the market and were a significant milestone in the evolution of well completions.
 Introduced in the early 1990s, these devices were first implemented on the Troll field in the North Sea.
-They utilized a spiral-shaped flow path to create a controlled pressure drop, effectively balancing inflow along the length of the wellbore.
+They utilized a spiral-shaped flow path to create a controlled pressure drop between the annulus and the base pipe, effectively balancing inflow along the length of the wellbore.

-This innovation addressed critical challenges in horizontal and multilateral wells, such as uneven drainage and high-permeability zones dominating production.
-By reducing water and gas breakthrough and ensuring more uniform reservoir drainage, spiral ICDs demonstrated the value of inflow control and laid the foundation for more advanced designs.
+This innovation addressed critical challenges in horizontal and multilateral wells, such as uneven drainage due to frictional pressure losses along the wellbore and/or high-permeability zones dominating production.
+By delaying water and gas breakthrough by ensuring more uniform reservoir drainage, ICDs demonstrated the value of inflow control and laid the foundation for more advanced designs.
 Their simplicity, efficiency, and adaptability made them a transformative step in optimizing well performance and recovery.